MonoTech01/Networking-Labs/ACLs/Wildcard Masks for ACLs Lab.md

 ![ACL](/Images/ACL15.png)

 ## Tip
-If you configure an ACL but do not see any logs or expected results, you might forgot to apply it on a router's int.
+If you configure an ACL but do not see any logs or expected results, you might forget to apply it on a router's int.